Immigrating to New Zealand

 Note that by law, we are unable to help you with immigration advice.

-IT Professionals New Zealand provide a service confirming whether your degree-level (or above) qualification, in conjunction with subsequent learning, meets the benchmark educational requirements for Chartered IT Professional New Zealand (CITPNZ) certification, the professional certification for senior IT Professionals in New Zealand.
+IT Professionals New Zealand provide a service confirming whether your degree-level (or above) qualification, in conjunction with subsequent learning, meets the benchmark educational requirements for Chartered IT Professional NZ (CITPNZ) certification, one of the requirements of the LTSSL.details here).

 Why undertake the ITP Qualification Recognition process?